exratione/selenium-service-example/README.md

 it will be sufficient to try out this example of how to set up parallel end to end tests.

+### Update the Executable

+You will also probably need to update the tunnel x86_64 executable to the latest version.
+That can be downloaded from the service website, and the path to the executable updated in `config/index.js`.

 ## Running the Example Tests

 Fire up the Vagrant Ubuntu 12.04 VM; it will provision itself with the latest